hwdsl2/docker-ai-stack/stacks/voice-chat/README.md

 docker exec anythingllm cat /app/server/storage/.initial_admin_password
 ```

-> **Tip:** When exposing AnythingLLM beyond `localhost` or a trusted LAN, put it behind a reverse proxy with TLS so the password is encrypted in transit.
-For internet-facing deployments, also change `"3001:3001/tcp"` and `"4000:4000/tcp"` to `"127.0.0.1:3001:3001/tcp"` and `"127.0.0.1:4000:4000/tcp"` in `docker-compose.yml` to prevent direct access to unencrypted ports.
+> **Tip:** When exposing AnythingLLM beyond `localhost` or a trusted LAN, use the included Caddy HTTPS overlay so the password is encrypted in transit and direct HTTP ports are bound to localhost.
 See [Using a reverse proxy](#using-a-reverse-proxy) below.

 ## GPU acceleration (NVIDIA CUDA)